 GLOBAL INDIA PASSAGES introduce Kerala, a state on the Malabar coast in southern India is almost one of the most popular Foreigner & Indian destinations.
 It has been popular among tourists like Backwater, Hills, Mountains, Tea Estates- SUDDEN because geographically it is the complete tour package - It has everything from serene beaches to scenic hills surrounding, from tea estates & spice plantations to dense forests & backwaters.
-Apart from scenic beauty, it is popular for classical dances, Ayurvedic treatments, - Kathakali & Mohiniattam, & of course, its delicious cuisine.
+Apart from scenic beauty, it is popular for classical dances, Ayurvedic treatments, - Kathakali & Mohiniattam, & of course, it’s delicious cuisine.

 HERE IS THE SOME TIPS FOR KERALA FOR FIRST TIME VISITORS BY GLOBAL INDIA PASSAGES..
 FOR MORE DETAILS LOG ON TO www.globalindiapassages.com